Gilgamech/website/www/Gillogisms.md

 1. Taoist toast the summation of Creation.
 1. Tazer - EMP that disables humans.
 (We heal quickly so it's only temporary.
 Needs to pierce the thin inert skin and enter any 2 saline packets.)
 1. Teach just enough to make them into good customers.
+1. Team Trash Panda - We take only the best of the worst.
+(While playing Roblox Energy Assault.) - 2022
 1. Tech companies are Ponzi schemes until the investors force management to stumble in the general direction of profitability.
 Most give up after barely reaching Advertising, not even trying to reach Value-Add or partnering with other tech companies to Assemble Components.
 1. Tech is equal parts automation and abeyance.
 (Scale what you can, ignore what you cannot, and have the wisdom to know the difference?)- 2023
 1. Thank you for putting up with me. -  2023
 1. The 4 basic colors are CMYK as Carbon (and Nitrogen), Manganese, Yttrium, Potassium (and Chlorine aka black salt)
 1. The Algorithm becomes one of your 5 friends.
 How does this affect you - formally, contextually, emotionally?
 (You're the average of the 5 people you spend the most time with.)
+1. The American Flying Fork is stupid, and we should learn to cut with our left hands. - 1993 (The author hs been using the 'Reverse European' eating style since the 1990s, holding the fork with his right hand and cutting with his left hand.)
 1. The apple falls downwind from the tree.
 How far it falls depends on the strength of the wind and the slope of the ground.
 (Or at least the pine cone does, at windy Ft Spokane.
 One large tree will have a grove of smaller trees fanned out in a triangle downwind from it.)
 1. The cure for my own toxicity is the beauty and passion that lay within other people. - 2017.
 1. The Devil (nee Loki) is the Joker & the Thief is Yeshua.
 (Matthew 24:43)